 Measurements of the frequency dependence of the SNR are useful to quantify observations of the emergence of the signals with increasing time-series length.
 We also use it as part of data selection in Phase 4 of the data processing procedure.
-Figure 11 illustrates one way in which the frequency dependence of SNR may be measured.
-From the 3-D model of Shapiro and Ritzwoller (2002), we predict the maximum and minimum group arrival times (t{min}, t{max}) expected for the path between the station-pair over the period band of interest (τ{min}, τ{max}) .
-We perform a series of narrow band-pass filters centered on a discrete grid of frequencies and measure the peak in the time domain in a signal window $(t{min} - \tau{max}, t{max} + 2\tau{max})$ shown with solid vertical lines in Figure 11.
-We also measure the root-mean-square (rms) noise level in a 500 sec noise window (vertical dashed lines) that trails the end of the signal window by 500 sec.
-This rms level is shown with dotted lines in Figure 11 in the noise window.
-The resulting ratio of peak signal in the signal window to rms noise in the trailing noise window on the grid of center frequencies is the "spectral" SNR measurement.
-Center frequencies and SNR are identified in each panel of Figure 11.
-Note that although we call this a spectral SNR measurement, it is, in fact, a measurement of SNR in the time-domain.
-It is "spectral" only in the sense that the measurements are a function of frequency.
+Fig. 11 illustrates one way in which the frequency dependence of SNR may be measured.
+From the 3-D model of Shapiro & Ritzwoller (2002), we predict the maximum and minimum group arrival times $(t{\min}, t{\max})$ expected for the path between the station-pair over the period band of interest $(\tau{\min}, \tau{\max})$ .
+We perform a series of narrow bandpass filters centred on a discrete grid of frequencies and measure the peak in the time domain in a signal window $(t{\min} - \tau{\max}, t{\max} + 2\tau{\max})$ shown with solid vertical lines in Fig. 11.
+We also measure the rms noise level in a 500 s noise window (vertical dashed lines) that trails the end of the signal window by 500 s.
+This rms level is shown with dotted lines in Fig. 11 in the noise window.
+The resulting ratio of peak signal in the signal window to rms noise in the trailing noise window on the grid of centre frequencies is the 'spectral' SNR measurement.
+Centre periods and SNR are identified in each panel of Fig. 11.
+Note that although we call this a spectral SNR measurement, it is, in fact, a measurement of SNR in the time domain.
+It is 'spectral' only in the sense that the measurements are a function of frequency.

 This spectral SNR, which takes the ratio of signal to trailing noise, mostly is a measure of the signal level, as the trailing noise does not strongly depend on signal-generated noise.
 Alternately, one could define the ratio of signal to leading noise, which is strongly dependent on signal-generated noise, as discussed earlier.
-Although we do not use signal-to-precursory-noise here, it has the advantage of quantifying precursory noise which interferes with dispersion measurements more than trailing noise.
+Although we do not use signal-to-precursory noise here, it has the advantage of quantifying precursory noise which interferes with dispersion measurements more than trailing noise.
 Further research is needed to determine if it is a better predictor of the quality of dispersion measurements than the spectral SNR that we use.

-A spectral SNR curve for the 12-month cross-correlation between stations ANMO and DWPF, shown in Figure 10a and 10b, is presented as the dashed line in Figure 10c.
+A spectral SNR curve for the 24-month cross-correlations between stations ANMO and DWPF, shown in Figs 10(a) and (b), is presented as the dashed line in Fig. 10(c).
 It is contrasted with the average SNR over all GSN station pairs within the US.
-For this example, spectral SNR, on average, peaks in the primary microseism band around 15 sec period, minimizes near 40 sec period, and then is fairly flat to much longer periods, although it rises slightly.
-The details of the curve, however, will vary geographically, with path length, and season.
-Figure 10d shows how spectral SNR increases with time-series length.
+For this example, spectral SNR, on average, peaks in the primary microseism band around 15 s period, minimizes near 40 s period and then is fairly flat to much longer periods, although it rises slightly.
+The details of the curve, however, will vary geographically, with path length and season.
+Fig. 10(d) shows how spectral SNR increases with time-series length.
 The shapes of the SNR spectra also change subtly with time-series length.